Unexpected Places To Market Your Blog

 - Trade Shows

 Is your blog tailored to food readers or potential brides?
 Look for trade shows in your area.
-Not only is this a great way to network, you might also find new followers who would be interested in your brand.
+Not only is this a great way to network, but you might also find new followers who would be interested in your brand.
 Plus, the memories you make won’t hurt either.

 - Car advertising

-If you have the ability to put money toward advertising, one surefire way to make a statement in your community is to invest in car advertising.
+If you have the ability to put money toward advertising, one surefire way to make a statement in your community is to invest in-car advertising.
 Companies like Custom-Car-Wraps.com can create custom a mockup for a car wrap that you and a professional can work with to create the advertising that’s right for your needs.
 Any time you run errands or brave the road for your work commute, you’ll be putting your name out in the community for very minimal effort.

 - Dating apps

 Have you ever been on dating apps and come across users who write, “I’m not here for dating – just for business”?
-It might be a small annoyance, but it’s yet another method to exposing more readers to your blog.
+It might be a small annoyance, but it’s yet another method of exposing more readers to your blog.
 Especially if you write on relationship-oriented topics, you could be developing more of your target audience.

 - Networking mixers